L0ic4/UltraCraft/README.md

 ## Contributions

 We welcome contributions!
 Please read our [Contributing Guide](CONTRIBUTING.md) for details on our code of conduct and the process for submitting pull requests.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

-## Contact

-For any questions or feedback, please open an issue on our [GitHub Issues](https://github.com/L0ic4/UltraCraft/issues) page.

 ---

 Enjoy your enhanced Minecraft adventure with UltraCraft!